Arrival & Departure:

 They discovered Bar Harbor while visiting Matt’s parents, who moved there in 1992.
 After that, they began taking trips to Bar Harbor at least once or twice a year.
 Enchanted by the quaint New England village and captivated by the majesty of Acadia National Park, it wasn’t long before the desire took hold to make Bar Harbor their home.
 They left their lives in Virginia behind, and purchased Saltair in December of 2005.
 It was a vacant house when they began their stewardship, but has come to life with a myriad of guests since April 2006.

 Matt and Kristi enjoy opening and sharing their home, and they especially value the unexpected friendships they have developed with guests who return year after year.
-They also both enjoy being part of the Bar Harbor Community, Matt on the Board of Directors of Kebo Valley Golf Course and Kristi as an elected member of the Bar Harbor School Board.
+They also both enjoy being part of the Bar Harbor Community, Matt on the Board of Directors of Kebo Valley Golf Course and Kristi as an elected member of the Bar Harbor School Board for nine years.
 In their spare time, they enjoy hiking, kayaking, golfing, fishing and sharing their love of the outdoors with their children, your assistant innkeepers, Katie, Emily and Adam.